Bloomberg Software Engineer Onsite Interview: Every Round, What It Tests

 Behavioral (one week).
 Prepare four to five STAR stories covering conflict, failure, ambiguity, and technical decision-making.
 Practice saying "Why Bloomberg?" out loud until it sounds natural.
 If it still sounds rehearsed, practice more.

-Mock interviews matter here more than at most companies.
-Bloomberg's emphasis on communication means you need practice thinking out loud under pressure.
+Mock interviews matter here more than at most companies, because Bloomberg explicitly scores technical interview communication alongside correctness.
 SpaceComplexity lets you run voice-based mock interviews on demand, which is exactly the muscle Bloomberg's loop tests.

 Mistakes That Cost Offers